-- Walking: World-class dining, arts and entertainment, famous historic sites and tax-free clothing and shoes shopping are within steps of Center City hotels, so you’ll save a bundle on transportation.
+- Walking: First-rate dining, arts and entertainment, famous historic sites and tax-free clothing and shoes shopping are within steps of Center City hotels, so you’ll save on transportation.
 As you walk, you’ll notice color-coded directional signs that let you know what district you’re in and point you toward area attractions.
 And look for Center City District’s goodwill ambassadors, dressed in teal uniforms and equipped with maps, who are happy to give directions and answer questions.

 - Public transportation: Base cash fare for SEPTA buses, trolleys and subways is $2.50; transfers are $1.
 Get the SEPTA Key Card and put money in the Travel Wallet and enjoy the discounted $2 fare when you tap to ride.
 One Day Convenience Passes are good for 8 rides on transit routes taken by one person in one day for $9.